svn2github/calendarserver-raw/CalendarClientSimulator/trunk/ReadMe.txt

 option).
 Each simulation is a seperate process running the simulate tool, with the options set for each user number.
 The tool starts all the simulations and then waits for a key press, after which it kills all the simulation processes.

+Usage: threadedsim [options]
+Options:
+    --pool			  number of threads processing clients [10] --number          number of users to simulate [10] --server          URL for server (e.g. https://caldav.example.com:8443) [Required] --user            user id for user to login as [user%02d] --password        password for user [user%02d]
+    --interval        polling interval in seconds [15 mins] --eventsperday    number of events per day to create [10] --invitesperday   number of invites per day to send  [5] --cache           path to .plist file to cache data [../data/user%02d.plist] --clear-cache     clear the cache when starting up [Optional] --no-throttle     do not throttle the task queue when scheduler is too busy [Optional] --verbose         print out activity log
+    --logging         log activity

+    -h, --help        print this help and exit

+This tool generates multiple client simulations for a range of users (1 through the number specified with the --number option) and runs a single multi-threaded process to handle all client activity.
+The tool starts all the simulations and then waits for a key press, after which it stops all the simulation threads and then exists.
+You will need to tune the thread pool size based on the number of clients and activity level and server load.
+The tool will print out status when it starts to get overloaded and a warning when all threads are busy.
+If throttling is enabled the tool will stop client requests being queued when the queue size is 2x the thread pool size.
+It will re-enable queing once the number of busy threads is 1/2 the thread pool size.